 Recreational boaters who use, visit and enjoy Studland Bay are being asked to help protect its precious habitats for the future.

 After extensive consultation with the boating community and users of the bay, a Voluntary No Anchor Zone was introduced by the Marine Management Organisation in 2021 to help reduce damage caused by boats dropping and weighing anchors and extended in June 2022 (see the MMO’s Studland Bay MCZ Habitat Protection Strategy and website for more information).
-At all times, anchoring in emergency situations is still be permitted.
+At all times, anchoring in emergency situations is still permitted.

 Representing a wide range of organisations, the Studland Bay Marine Partnership formed to work towards protecting Studland’s seagrass beds and its resident, and protected, long-snouted seahorse population and other marine wildlife.